 School can contact the Local Authority Educational Psychologist service for advice and may be allocated someone to work directly with pupils who needs are felt to be quite considerable and have made limited progress to the interventions previously put in place.
 School work with a SEND advisor who may advise that your child, needs to be assessed by a specialist advisor within the local authority.

 - What training are the staff supporting children and young people with SEND have had or are having?

-The staff at the school have regular training opportunities to support their work with pupils with special educational needs.
-The training offered takes full account of the many and varied needs of the pupils we teach and forms part of the rolling programme of quality continuing professional development for all staff.
+The staff at the school have training opportunities to support their work with pupils with special educational needs.
+The training offered takes full account of the many and varied needs of the pupils we teach.
 Additional training for specific needs can be accessed from the local authority SEND service.

 These have included sessions on: